nicolafisherwriter/nfwdg/_notes/consistency.md

 ---
-title: Consistency is key for me - Nicola
+title: Consistency is key for me - Nicola test 2
+tags: writing
 ---

 Show up.
 Do the work.
 Be consistent.